wp-plugins/store-locator-le/readme.txt

 *Version 4.x is a major upgrade that is not compatible with the version 3.x or earlier add-on packs.*

 Visit the [Store Locator Plus Release Notes page](http://www.storelocatorplus.com/support/documentation/store-locator-plus/release-notes/) for the full change log.

+= 4.2.29 (2015-Jan-22) =

+* Enhancement: Add new PHP maximum execution time setting to general/server for long-running processes such as large CSV imports in Pro Pack.
+* Enhancement: Update Google geocoding URL to use the new standard maps.googleapis.com API server.

 = 4.2.28 (2015-Jan-19) =